National Space Trophy Winners

 Portrait by Pat Rawlings/SAIC.

 The 2004 recipient of the National Space Trophy was Roy S. Estess for his unyielding dedication, sustained leadership, and commitment to excellence in advancing America's space program.
-A native of Tyler Town, Mississippi, Mr. Estess earned his degree in aerospace engineering from Mississippi State University, and went to work on jet fighters at Brookley Air Force Base in Mobile, Alabama.
-Mr. Estess joined NASA in 1966 as a test engineer on the Saturn V at the Mississippi Test Facility, later named Stennis Space Center.
+A native of Tyler Town, Mississippi, Estess earned his degree in aerospace engineering from Mississippi State University, and went to work on jet fighters at Brookley Air Force Base in Mobile, Alabama.
+Estess joined NASA in 1966 as a test engineer on the Saturn V at the Mississippi Test Facility, later named Stennis Space Center.
 He became head of the Applications Engineering Office and helped convince NASA Headquarters to test the space shuttle engines in Mississippi.
 From 1980 to 1989, Estess served as Deputy Director,

 Director of the Johnson Space Center from Feb.
 2001 to April 2002 during some of the most challenging space flights